 The well-being of people is one of the most important prerequisites for healing and staying healthy.
 With the knowledge of how sleep and regeneration are related, and their effects on the healing process, care experts are gaining important new information that is incorporated in the development of therapy mattresses.
 Some systems are built on basal stimulation (promoting and improving sensory perception, body orientation and the ability to communicate).
 Therapy mattresses with micro-stimulation are an example (MiS).

 Underneath the mattress, there is a kind of slatted frame with gently rocking butterfly springs.
 The butterfly springs generate stimulating counter-impulses in response to the sleeper’s breathing and small movements.
 These are fine motor stimuli that supply important signals to the brain via the nerve tracts.
 The brain constructs a three-dimensional model from these signals – our body image.
 Without these signals, there is “radio silence”.
 The brain forgets how to communicate with the body and is no longer able to control movement correctly.
-Micro-stimulation trains the brain during sleep, maintaining physical mobility and mental agility.
+Micro-stimulation promotes self-movement during sleep, maintaining physical mobility and mental agility.
 It can prevent pain and support healing processes.
 The sleeper is better able to perceive their own body.
 This forms the basis for restful sleep, especially for people with movement restrictions due to age or illness.

 Therapy mattresses can be tailored to specific clinical pictures with different spring versions.

 The slight movement impulses generated by MiS micro stimulation ensure that there is a constant alteration of pressure.
-As a result, movement beds such as the ThevoautoActiv help to prevent decubitus (bed sores).
+For bedridden patients, a mattress such as ThevoautoActiv is used for the prophylaxis and therapy of decubitus (bedsores).
 The special spring system of the movement bed clearly enhances the patient's own movements.
-In the case of patients who are no longer capable of moving themselves to evade pressure pain, the ThevoActiv with its additional movement impulses helps to prevent and treat decubitus through to stage IV.
 The ThevoSoft and ThevoCare mattresses are also used to prevent decubitus in patient care.

 Individually adaptable therapy mattresses are also available for children and adolescents.
 More information is available here.